andrej-fischer/cloneHD/README.md

 *    `--data [file]`  Input data.

      The file format is the same as below for `--cna`, `--baf` or `--snv`.
-Samples are processed one by one.
+Multiple amples are processed independently, one by one.

 *    `--mode [1/2/3/4]`  Emission modes.